-In addition to the power-down pin, the THS3120 features a reference pin (REF) which allows the user to control the enable or disable power-down voltage levels applied to the PD pin.
+In addition to the power-down pin, the THS3110 features a reference pin (REF) which allows the user to control the enable or disable power-down voltage levels applied to the PD pin.
 In most split-supply applications, the reference pin is connected to ground.
 In either case, the user needs to be aware of voltage-level thresholds that apply to the power-down pin.
-Table 2 shows examples and illustrate the relationship between the reference voltage and the power-down thresholds.
+The tables below show examples and illustrate the relationship between the reference voltage and the power-down thresholds.
 In the table, the threshold levels are derived by the following equations: